 All this requires great savoir-faire.
 As to the future, what can one say but après moi le déluge; still, even Li Manshan is no clairvoyant—so if you’re betting, then rien ne va plus.

 Native French speakers may find some terms here obscure.
-If read aloud, please use the correct English pronunciation of these terms that you guys have so boldly appropriated—including “Paris”.
+If reading aloud, please use the correct English pronunciation of these terms that you guys have so boldly appropriated—including “Paris”.
+Note this review.

-US pronunciation more effective here: shontooze (à la femme fatale from the années dorées).
+US pronunciation more effective here: shontooz (à la femme fatale from the années dorées).